Where Are Official ReVanced Sources?

 Frequently Asked Questions

-ReVanced Manager is an APK, but the patched app is built locally on your device.
-The project does not distribute prebuilt modified YouTube APKs.
+ReVanced Manager is an APK you install, but the patched YouTube app is built locally on your device.
+The project does not distribute prebuilt modified APKs.

-ReVanced is an open-source community project.
-The Manager, patches, and tools are free to use.
+Yes.
+ReVanced is an open-source community project, and the Manager, patches, and tools cost nothing.